vfs-sct/0ct0-GONE/README.md

 -Basic UI Framework.
 All menu screens are navigable and the player can close the application.
 -Start Game takes player into gameplay scene.
 -Pause Menu, Options, Back, Controls, Exit Game implemented and functional.
+-Player can return to main menu from gameplay and game over.
 -Functional Gamma slider.
 -Functional Sound sliders.
 	-Note: There is no music or dialogue implemented, so MUSIC and DIALOGUE sliders will not appear to affect anything.
--Functional Codex menu that generates buttons/page text based off entries added codeside.
+-Functional Codex menu that populates buttons/page text based off entries added codeside.
 	-Originally slotted for M2.
 M2 will now focus on adding a lock/unlock system.
 -Credit screen that generates credits codeside.
+-WIP Inventory panel in player HUD
+	-Updates as player collects resources
+-WIP Fuel bar in player HUD
+	-Updates as player gains/loses fuel for flying -Objective panel in player HUD
+	-Has code to update the player's story objectives, however no objectives currently exist.
 -Debug Menu
-	-Note: There is currently no gameplay to debug, but functions exist to quickly slot in stats for read-only text or create buttons, ie, for spawning objects
+	-Add fuel and other resources to Octo using a dropdown menu -Kill Octo instantly
 ===================

 SOUND